lidavidm/lidavidm.github.com/src/posts/2013-09-15-implicit-parsing-in-sympy.md

 tags: SymPy Python parsing
 ---

+*This is a work-in-progress and will be periodically revised to reflect changes in SymPy.
+Last updated: 2014-6-21*

 One of the annoyances of entering mathematics on the computer is the rigidity of the format the computer generally expects.
 In SymPy, `sympify()` won’t accept any of the following, though a human would: